rlopez44/cboy/README.md

 To make the emulator accessible in your `$PATH`, run `sudo make install`.
 This will compile the release build of the emulator and copy it into `/usr/local/bin`.

-# Notes
-Currently, the emulator can't be run on Windows because the POSIX `getopt` function is used for command line options processing.

 # Supported MBCs
 CBoy currently supports the following Memory Bank Controllers: